Ragiri/Ragiri/README.md

 I like doing C# with Unity or C++ with Unreal <br />
 I work with JavaScript during my permanent contract with my company

-Sometime I like using SFML or BunnyLib when working with C++ or C <br />
+Sometime I like using SFML or OpenGl when working with C++ or C <br />

 I have a dual-boot Arch(Manjaro) Linux/Windows.
 I use Linux for programming and daily task, I particularly love configuring my linux. <br />
 And I use Windows for gaming and drawing.